2019 has been a vintage year in many ways for the design world but an area of that world that has perhaps been a little overlooked is fonts.

 That’s why it is brilliant news that it is becoming possible to create beautiful hand-drawn fonts based on your own handwriting or the style of anyone that you choose.
 This is thanks to plug-ins and apps like Fontself Maker that bring easy-to-use font creation capabilities to Illustrator & Photoshop.

 The above are just some of the font trends that have come on stream recently and which might just make a big difference to the individuality and distinctive appeal of your website.
-Perhaps it’s something to talk about when you select me as your web designer in Stratford upon Avon?
+Perhaps it’s something to talk about when you select me as your web designer in Dorset?